 MeHI held roundtable meetings in each community to present and discuss the findings.
 Through group dialogue, top categories and themes evolved.
 Based on the roundtable feedback, we ranked the categories to identify eHealth priorities for Community eHealth Plans.The goal was to develop actionable plans that show value for each community.

 Navigate the map, by selecting a region, to discover your designated eHealth Community Manager, access the needs assessment reports and other area Health IT information.

 The Community eHealth Plans were then integrated into a grant program to align community plans and grants.
 The Connected Communities Implementation Grant Program was launched in May 2015.

 The Connected Communities Implementation Grant

-In Spring 2016, MeHI announced $3M in grants to seven healthcare organizations working with 78 partner organizations.
-The grants were made through MeHI’s Connected Communities Implementation Grant program, a statewide effort which seeks to enhance collaboration and communication among healthcare providers within a community through the use of innovative technologies, such as electronic health records and health information exchanges.
-A press release was published in June 2016.
+In Spring 2016, MeHI announced $3M in grants to eight healthcare organizations working with 78 partner organizations.
+The grants were made through MeHI’s Connected Communities Implementation Grant program, a statewide effort which seeks to enhance collaboration and communication among healthcare providers within a community through the use of innovative technologies, electronic health records and health information exchanges.